 As an American, a creative thinker, and someone keen on making a living with her creativity I’ve been warned to review the concepts inherent of copyright.
 To protect my “intellectual property” and to be wary of people with more resources than me as they can swoop in, take my ideas and run away with them.
 I get this; however I still don’t know when a veteran artist, writer and freshly-minted “perfumer” should carry an NDA around before having stimulating dialogs with other creatives about possible projects and collaborations?

 Years ago I hit a stumbling block on one of my creative projects, a layman’s guide to contemporary art.
 I could not afford the publishing rights so I shelved the project.
 I then became obsessed with cultural commons and the history of copyright.
 My Coloring Project was born and that was that.

 In my research, I learned that cultural commons were once a seminal idea in the Jeffersonian era, almost 200 years ago knowledge sharing is exactly why Benjamin Franklin could have invented all of the things he did (swim fins! urinary catheter! odometer! bifocals!).
 He had access to papers, discoveries and inventions.
 Or Nikola Tesla who never patented ideas on anything with the express purpose of passing ideas on so future generations could use his work to evolve society and technology.
 Nowadays if you invent something, you guard it in the event that it makes you, and only you, money.
 And since we live in a capitalist society, the things that make you money are considered valid and legally protected.

-So where do the arts fit in this?
-The arts in the legal forum are only literature, music, or visual arts.
-If you considered the arts as a family of the senses, you would quickly see that only the hearing and the visual are considered “fine art” as it’s impossible to copyright a recipe (taste), and now I’m learning it’s also not possible in the states to copyright a scent (smell), never mind basket weaving (touch).

-Updated | As an American, a creative thinker, and someone keen on making a living with her creativity I’ve been warned to review the concepts inherent of copyright.
-To protect my “intellectual property” and to be wary of people with more resources than me as they can swoop in, take my ideas and run away with them.
-I get this; however I still don’t know when a veteran artist, writer and freshly-minted “perfumer” should carry an NDA around before having stimulating dialogs with other creatives about possible projects and collaborations?

-Years ago I hit a stumbling block on one of my creative projects, a layman’s guide to contemporary art.
-I could not afford the publishing rights so I shelved the project.
-I then became obsessed with cultural commons and the history of copyright.
-My Coloring Project was born and that was that.

-In my research, I learned that cultural commons were once a seminal idea in the Jeffersonian era, almost 200 years ago knowledge sharing is exactly why Benjamin Franklin could have invented all of the things he did (swim fins! urinary catheter! odometer! bifocals!).
-He had access to papers, discoveries and inventions.
-Or Nikola Tesla who never patented ideas on anything with the express purpose of passing ideas on so future generations could use his work to evolve society and technology.
-Nowadays if you invent something, you guard it in the event that it makes you, and only you, money.
-And since we live in a capitalist society, the things that make you money are considered valid and legally protected.

 So where do the arts fit within this?
 The arts in the legal forum are only literature, music, or visual arts.
 If you considered the arts as a family of the senses, you would quickly see that only the hearing and the visual are considered “fine art” as it’s impossible to copyright a recipe (taste), and now I’m learning it’s also not possible in the states to copyright a scent (smell), never mind basket weaving (touch).